So you think you’re ready to pull the trigger on a rebrand, and you’ve done the necessary homework.

 So how do you conduct a proper brand audit?
 Here, we’ll walk you through a brand audit, pulled from the framework we use ourselves.

-We’ve seen many of the roadblocks or hiccups that can happen during a rebrand.
-We find it’s often due to a communication issue.
-To make sure your team is on the same page throughout the brand audit, make sure you:
+We’ve encountered many of the roadblocks or hiccups that can happen during a rebrand, and we find it’s often due to a communication issue.
+To make sure your brand audit as effective as possible, make sure you:

-- Answer everything as thoroughly and honestly as you can.
+- Answer all questions as thoroughly and honestly as you can.